Center City Public Charter Schools

 - New teacher week: Center City PCS knows that new teachers need special supports.
 This may mean learning the ins and outs of small tasks like using a grade book or simply finding connections with new colleagues.
 As a group, teachers discuss any challenges and identify additional support that they may need from one another and the administration.

-- Project-based learning: This initiative began two years ago and is now integrated into the broader priorities and values of the schools.
+- Project-based learning: This initiative began four years ago and is now integrated into the broader priorities and values of the schools.
 Project-based instruction relates to Center City PCS core themes of social justice, service, and community.

 - Rethinking the grading system: Teachers are learning to move away from one grade determining whether students have mastered a concept.
 Instead, students must complete multiple projects over time and have multiple opportunities to master a standard before a grade is assigned to them.
 Professional development days with teachers focus on using data and feedback to better identify where students may be struggling.

 Residency site locations